omarsagoo/iot-smart-aquarium/README.md

     └── environment.yml
 ```

+### data
+This directory holds the 30cm and 60cm datasets.

 ### notebooks
 This directory holds all of the relevant information for the notebooks.

+### proposal
+This directory holds our project proposal saved as a PDF.
+It explains our contributions and intial information regarding our reasoning behind this project.

 ### environment.yml
 This is our conda file that stores all of our dependencies, including python version and package versions.